emoshou/ondroid/docs/devops/mechanical/cadPackages.md

 Example; Fusion360 is not allowed (unless you pay for it).
 The free version does not allow for **unrestricted** commercial use.

 ### This Sounds Silly - why can't I use Free Software?
-ondroid is Open Source under an Open Source license, but the license allows for unrestricted commercial use.
-By using free CAD software, you jeopardize your work being removed from the project or worse, opening the project up to legal issues.
+ondroid is Open Source under an Open Source license, but our license allows for unrestricted commercial use.
+By using free offerings of commercial CAD software without unrestricted commercial licensing, you jeopardize your work being removed from the project or worse, opening the project up to legal issues.

 ### List of Unapproved CAD Packages
 - Fusion 360 Free Version (Autodesk Fusion for personal use)